rarar0/Windows_Server_Hardening/README.md

 hardening_exe.ps1 is useable after compiled with PS2EXE
 https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5
-Using the compiled executable functions are started by their names as switches to the exe.
+Using the compiled executable a feature is called by adding the name of the function as a switch to the exe.

 Script Goals/To-Do:
 Disable unecessary services